-Ukraine says Russian missile struck close to nuclear plant
+'Nuclear terrorism': War in Ukraine takes disturbing turn after Russian attack

 "Just recently, the Russian armed forces have delivered a couple of impactful strikes," he said, referring to attacks last week.
 "Let's consider those as warning strikes."

 As well as infrastructure, Russian forces also continue to pound other sites.
-The latest shelling killed at least eight civilians and wounded 22 others, Ukraine's presidential office said Monday.
+The latest shelling killed at least eight civilians and wounded 22 others, Ukraine's presidential office said.

 Overnight, Russian forces struck a pair of cities located across the Dniper River from the Zaporizhzhia plant, damaging dozens of buildings and cutting power supplies to some sections of Nikopol and Marhanets, the presidential office said.

-In the village of Strilecha in the northeastern Kharkiv region, Russian shelling killed four medical workers who were trying to evacuate patients from a psychiatric hospital, and wounded two patients, Kharkiv Gov. Oleh Syniehubov said.
+In the village of Strilecha in the northeastern Kharkiv region, Russian shelling killed four medical workers who were trying to evacuate patients from a psychiatric hospital, and wounded two patients, Kharkiv Governor Oleh Syniehubov said.

 Russian strikes also hit Kramatorsk and Toretsk in the eastern Donetsk region, according to the presidential office.